AnyChart/docs.anychart.com/Gantt_Chart/Live_Edit_UI_and_API.md

 - "targetIndex": the target item index,
 - "item": the item moved (dragged and dropped).

 For example: the parent item "Part 1" is moved inside another parent item, "Part 3", making the Gantt tree arborize.
-Then the "move" event will be dispatched with these parameters:
+Then the **treeItemMove** event will be dispatched with these parameters:

 - type: "treeItemMove"
 - source: null